ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 The rich text viewer also supports showing the mentioned users in the emphasized text with a prominent color like in the interaction design linked in the [Background](./README.md#background) section above.
-So the markdown string that contains a `@mention` syntax should be identified by the viewer for mapping the user URL with the user name to display within a `nimble-rich-text-user-mention-view`.
+So the markdown string that contains a `@mention` syntax should be identified by the viewer for mapping the user URL with the user name to display within a `nimble-rich-text-mention-users-view`.

 Below is an example of how the client application can be used to provide the `nimble-rich-text-viewer` with necessary user information: